pnpm/pnpm.io/docs/npmrc.md

 pnpm keeps a cache of packages in the modules directory.
 This boosts installation speed when switching branches or downgrading dependencies.

+### dlx-cache-max-age

+* Default: **1440** (1 day in minutes)
+* Type: **number**

+The time in minutes after which dlx cache expires.
+After executing a dlx command, pnpm keeps a cache that omits the installation step for subsequent calls to the same dlx command.

 ## Lockfile Settings

 ### lockfile